Travelling with MerseyrailShare

 To read the complete government advice on travel in England click here.

-For those using the Merseyrail network for essential travel we have put a number of measures in place to make sure journeys are as safe and easy as possible.
+For those using the Merseyrail network we have put a number of measures in place to make sure journeys are as safe and easy as possible.
 Read on to find out more about what's new.

 - Consistent, round the clock cleaning including overnight deep cleans.